Wormholes with matter haunted by conformally coupled ghosts: Conclusions and outlook

 \acknowledgments

-B.J.B. acknowledges support from the Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) through the project BEYLA: BEYond LAmbda with reference PTDC/FIS-AST/0054/2021 and the South African NRF Grants No. 120390, reference: BSFP190416431035; No. 120396, reference: CSRP190405427545.
-AdlCD acknowledges further support from University of Cape Town URC Grant 2022 and Grant PID2021-122938NB-I00 funded by MCIN/AEI/ 10.13039/501100011033 and by “ERDF A way of making Europe” and BG20/00236 action (Ministerio de Universidades, Spain).
-F.S.N.L. acknowledges support from the Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) Scientific Employment Stimulus contract with reference CEECINST/00032/2018, the FCT research grants UIDB/04434/2020 and UIDP/04434/2020, and through the FCT projects with reference PTDC/FIS-AST/0054/2021 and CERN/FIS-PAR/0037/2019.
+B.J.B. acknowledges support from the Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) through the project BEYLA: BEYond LAmbda with reference number PTDC/FIS-AST/0054/2021 and the South African NRF Grants No. 120390 (reference: BSFP190416431035) and No. 120396 (reference: CSRP190405427545).
+A.d.l.C.D. acknowledges further support from University of Cape Town URC Grant 2022 and Grant No. PID2021-122938NB-I00 funded by MCIN/AEI/ 10.13039/501100011033 and by “ERDF A way of making Europe” and BG20/00236 action (Ministerio de Universidades, Spain).
+F.S.N.L. acknowledges support from the Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia (FCT) Scientific Employment Stimulus contract with reference CEECINST/00032/2018, from the FCT research grants UIDB/04434/2020 and UIDP/04434/2020, and through the FCT Projects No. PTDC/FIS-AST/0054/2021 and No. CERN/FIS-PAR/0037/2019.